 The mitigation strategy and recommendations that follow include action steps designed to protect existing buildings and infrastructure from the effects of this hazard.

-C. Mitigation Strategy and Recommendations:
+C. Mitigation Strategy and Recommendation:

-Goal 1: Reduce the risks and vulnerability of citizens and critical facilities to damage resulting from windstorms, hail, and lightning.
+Goal 1: Reduce the risks and vulnerability of citizens and critical facilities to damage resulting from windstorms/hailstorms/lightning.